zubairchutea/thrivecart/README.md

 ## ThriveCart Learn+ Coupon – Course Platform Included Free

-ThriveCart includes ThriveCart Learn (a full LMS/course platform) free with every Standard and Pro lifetime license, and ThriveCart Learn+ (advanced course features including drip content, course completion certificates, and advanced student management) is included free with ThriveCart Pro.

-This effectively gives you a Teachable or Kajabi alternative at no additional cost — bundled inside your one-time ThriveCart payment.

-Value of Learn+: Comparable course platforms charge $39–$199/month.
-Getting this bundled with your ThriveCart lifetime deal adds $500–$2,400/year in equivalent value.

-## ThriveCart Discount via Affiliate Partners – Verified Bonus Deals

-ThriveCart does not offer traditional percentage-off coupon codes — instead, select affiliate partners offer exclusive ThriveCart discount bonuses on top of the standard lifetime price.
-These bonuses typically include done-for-you funnel templates, masterclass access, or one-on-one onboarding calls valued at $200–$1,000.
+Choose the ThriveCart Pro lifetime plan and get ThriveCart Learn+ at no extra cost, giving you a built-in course platform without paying a separate monthly subscription.
+Every ThriveCart lifetime license includes ThriveCart Learn, while the Pro plan gets you Learn+ with advanced features such as drip content, course completion certificates, enhanced student management, and a richer learning experience.
+You can create, sell, and **manage online courses from the same platform** you use to process payments, making it a **strong alternative** to standalone course platforms.
+Many dedicated learning management systems charge $39 to $199 per month, so having Learn+ included with your one-time ThriveCart Pro purchase can represent $500 to $2,400 in yearly equivalent value, helping you save money while keeping your courses and sales under one roof.

-## [EXPIRED] ThriveCart Black Friday 2025 – Bonus Bundle Offer
+## ThrivdriveCart Black Friday 2025 – Bonus Bundle Offer

 ThriveCart's Black Friday 2025 promotion offered an exclusive bonus bundle for new lifetime purchases — additional templates, training, and extended support access.
 The standard $495/$690 lifetime pricing remained unchanged, but the bonus package is no longer available.
 See the seasonal deals section below for the 2026 preview.

-## How To Claim Your ThriveCart Coupon Code?
+## How To Claim Your ThriveCart Coupon Code & Discounts?

 Follow these five simple steps to secure your [ThriveCart discount](https://thrivecouponcart.com/) and complete your lifetime purchase without any confusion.